-If you have been thinking about making a claim for benefits after you finish University, then the new benefit you may be claiming is Universal Credit.
+If you have been thinking about making a claim for benefits after you finish University (or in some circumstances whilst studying), then the benefit you may be claiming is Universal Credit.

-Universal credit is the new benefit being introduced by the government that will eventually completely replace some other benefits and is being introduced to single claimants only in Glasgow from the 8th of June 2015.
+Universal Credit is a benefit that was introduced by the government that has largely replaced a number of other benefits was introduced to single claimants in Glasgow from the 8th of June 2015.

 I’m already on another benefit, will this affect me?

-At the moment Universal credit will be introduced to single people making a new claim but eventually Universal credit will replace all existing and new claims for:
+At the moment all single people making a new benefits claim will, in most cases, apply for Universal Credit, but eventually it will replace Universal Credit will replace all existing and new claims for all people for: